 Kootenay Pass is a high mountain pass at an elevation of 1.775m (5,823ft) above the sea level, located in the Selkirk Mountains of British Columbia, Canada.
-It's one of the highest roads of the country.

 The road over the pass, also known as the Salmo-Creston, is asphalted.
 It’s called Highway 3 (Crowsnest Highway).
 The road's winding design, providing stunning panoramic views, is very curvy and fun for a leisurely ride, so it pays to take it slow.
 It’s one of the highest highway-served passes in Canada that is open year-round, although it is frequently closed in bad weather for avalanche control and clearing of debris.